 In Gardiners Bay, off the eastern end of the North Fork coast of Long Island, there lies an island that is classified as one of the most dangerous places on the planet.
 It is not shown on most maps.
 Under high security and guarded by the Department of Homeland Security, the three mile long island is home to the Plum Island Animal Disease Center, a Level 4 Laboratory, the highest security rating granted by the United States government.
 In this lab, the most dangerous viral and bacterial agents are produced and tested.
-Evidence points to the lab being one of the most lethal, and unsafe, bio-warfare facilities in the United States.
+It has been long believed that the lab is one of the most lethal, and unsafe, bio-warfare facilities in the United States.

-Plum Island was named by the Dutch after noting the beach plums that grow along the shores.
-A Dutch map made in 1640 shows the name “Pruym Eyelant” (Plumb Island).
+Plum Island was named by the Dutch after noting the bounty of beach plums that grow along its shores – a Dutch map made in 1640 shows the name “Pruym Eyelant” (Plumb Island).
 In 1659 the island was purchased by Samuel Willis III from Wyandanch, the ruling local Indian Chieftain of Long Island, for a coat, a barrel of biscuits and 100 fishhooks.

 In 1954 the United States Department of Agriculture established the Plum Island Animal Disease Center.
 During the Cold War a top secret biological weapons program targeting livestock was conducted at the site.
 The testing was denied by the United States government until 1993 when Newsday magazine unearthed documents that proved otherwise.